 #1 Plan

-Setting goals in the planning phase is an important part of the college application process for many veterans, as it can help guide the decisions regarding one’s education.
+Setting goals in the planning phase is an important part of the college application process for many veterans.
+It can help guide the decisions about one’s education.
 Some of the goal-setting questions may include:

 - Why do you want to earn your degree or go to college?